Haley Barbour: 2012 pardons

-Possible 2012 presidential campaign
+Speculated 2012 presidential campaign

-After he visited Iowa in 2009, there was speculation that Barbour might run for the Republican nomination for U.S. President in 2012.
+After he visited Iowa in 2009, there was speculation that Barbour might run for the Republican nomination for U.S. president in 2012.
 An advisor of Barbour stated, "When he surveys what most Republicans consider to be a weak field, he sees no reason he couldn't easily beat them.
 He's a better strategist and fundraiser than any other candidate currently considering running—and just as good on television and in debates."
 While considering a potential run, Barbour stated forthrightly in February 2011, "I'm a lobbyist", and said that his K Street past prepared him for the job.

 Many commentators were skeptical of Barbour's chances in 2012.
 David Broder of The Washington Post wrote that "several others would have to stumble before he could get a serious consideration."
 Statistician Nate Silver argued that "Barbour may have difficulty appealing to voters outside the South, especially after his recent comments about the civil rights era."
 Salon.com noted that "Barbour has some serious baggage ... he's lobbied on behalf of the Mexican government for amnesty.
 There's also the issue of his freighted racial history, and whatever pragmatic concerns it raises for November-minded Republicans."
 Timothy Carney, reflecting on Barbour's history as a lobbyist, concluded: "If the Tea Party still has some wind, it's hard to see how Barbour gets anywhere near the GOP nomination."
 On April 25, 2011, Barbour announced that he would not run for president in 2012.